pengfei-xue/pengfei-xue.github.io/_posts/devnotes/bash.markdown

+## sort numerically

+    sort -t '_' -k 2n

+    -t '_' (sets the delimiter to the underscore character) -k 2n (sorts by the second column using numeric ordering)

 ## How to POST JSON data with Curl from Terminal/Commandline to Test Spring REST?

     curl -H "Content-Type: application/json" -X POST -d '{"username":"xyz","password":"xyz"}' http://localhost:3000/api/login